Ryzhara/CrowdCounterTools/README.md

 ## Video-to-Panorama Syntax
 This tool has been tested on MP4 images.
-It tries to create a panorama by extracting frames from the video file with spacing based on camera pan speed.
+It tries to create a panorama by extracting frames from the video file with spacing you specify.

 ```commandline
 usage: video_to_panorama.py [-h]